 27/06 – Indiozinhos Psicodélicos @ GIG – São Carlos

-Plus, in June will record new material with my recent formed band Indiozinhos Psicodélicos at Casa do Mancha in São Paulo for a future release (90% original songs that I’ve been writing in Brazil).
+Plus, in June will record a new EP of 6 original songs with my recent formed band Indiozinhos Psicodélicos at Casa do Mancha in São Paulo!
 Still booking more dates.